clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/Peter-Liu.jpg"/>
         <h3 class="team-member-name">Peter Liu</h3>
         <h2 class="team-member-position">Junior Investment Manager</h2>
-        <p class="team-member-description">Hi!
-I am Liu Peter Hong Zhi, currently a Year 2 BEng(DS&E) student, I am a junior portfolio manager at CIM as a group member of the web dev team.
-I enjoy coding (data analysis, web dec, machine learning, etc), and I am also intrigued about the financial market, though having little experience in it.
-I look forward to expand my knowledge and learn more about the finance industry and doing investment through CIM!</p>
+        <p class="team-member-description">Liu Peter Hong Zhi is a Year 2 BEng(DS&E) student who currently works as a junior portfolio manager at CIM.
+He is a member of the web development team and enjoys coding, particularly in the areas of data analysis, web development, and machine learning.
+Despite having limited experience, Liu Peter Hong Zhi is intrigued by the financial market and is eager to expand his knowledge and learn more about the finance industry.
+He is excited about the opportunity to gain experience in investment through CIM.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">